 We’ve had a time, trying to get our “home schooled” kids set up for work, or drivers licenses, because the businesses want a school ID that is “legal like a public school ID” or our documents do not have an official seal, etc. Have you ever had this problem?
 Do you make ID’s for your kids?
 I used your free printable high school transcript, which is great, but since I didn’t type the copy and there was no official public school seal, they shied away from it.

 We haven’t had any trouble of that sort, but my transcripts are typed rather than penned in by hand.
 See if using this one will help:

-I designed our IDs myself using Pages on my Mac, and included my student’s name, a photo, and the logo from our local homeschool support group, along with the school year.
-If I can figure out how to make an editable template for those, I will upload that to this site, as well.
+I designed our IDs myself using Pages on my Mac.
+They include each student’s name, photo, and school year, plus the logo from our local homeschool support group.
+If I figure out how to make an editable template for those, I’ll upload that to this site, as well.

 Hope all that helps!